 Your images.
 Shoppable.
 Create visual content that sells like crazy.

-Vistag – an ultimate web design enhancing tool?
+Is Vistag an ultimate web design enhancing tool?

-At this point, I can’t give it a 5-stars review because Vistag is incomplete; clearly in beta stage, and an exorcism on their bugged code is yet to be performed by the developers.
-However, I can confidently score this tool 4 out of 5 because this brilliant, yet simple idea serves you a ready-made link between human behaviour and computer science that you can use to your sales advantage, this very evening.
-And all this without the need of getting two PhDs in the respective fields trying to sweat something like that in your own basement.
-A fine marketing tool with great potential to make your plain web become one of truly interactive websites.
+In conclusion, at this point I can’t give it a 5-stars review because Vistag is incomplete; clearly in beta stage, and an exorcism on their bugged code is yet to be performed by the developers.
+However, I can confidently score this e-commerce tool 4 out of 5 because this brilliant, yet simple idea serves you a ready-made link between human behaviour and computer science that you can use to your sales advantage, this very evening.
+Most importantly, all this is possible without the need of getting two PhDs in the respective fields trying to sweat something like that in your own basement.
+In other words, Vistag is a fine marketing automation tool with great potential to make your plain web become one of truly interactive websites.